boldbi/bold-bi-docs/docs/faq/http-error-500-19-can-not-logon-locally.md

    ![IIS Settings](/static/assets/faq/images/restart-site.png)

-6. Now, you can able to login into the Bold BI server.
+6. Now, you are able to log in to the Bold BI server.